 Fermented Black Beans vs. Black Beans

 While fermented black beans sound like a preserved black bean product, they're actually two different beans.
 The Chinese ingredient is made using black soybeans, while regular black beans are popular in Mexican and Tex-Mex cooking.
 Much of the confusion comes from black bean sauce, a sauce made from fermented black beans and used in a variety of Asian dishes.
 Black beans and fermented back beans cannot be used interchangeably in recipes and will yield vastly different results.

 How to Cook With Fermented Black Beans

 Fermented black beans are normally rinsed before being used in cooking.
 Otherwise, they will impart too much of a salty flavor to the dish.
 For best results, rehydrate them in water or another liquid called for in the recipe, such as rice wine, vinegar, or soy sauce.
 Soaking for just a few minutes will plump them up enough for cooking.
-The beans can then be used whole, chopped, minced, or puréed.
-Added at the beginning of cooking, they will impart a more subtle umami flavor, while adding later they will retain more of their funky flavor and texture.
+The beans can then be used whole, chopped, minced, or pureed.
+Added at the beginning of cooking, they will impart a more subtle umami flavor; added later they will retain more of their funky flavor and texture.

-Because of their strong flavor, fermented black beans are frequently paired with other strong seasonings, such as garlic, ginger, and chilies.
+Because of their strong flavor, fermented black beans are frequently paired with other strong seasonings, such as garlic, ginger, and chiles.
 Black bean sauces tend to contain these other ingredients and can be store-bought or made at home.
 The beans can be added whole, chopped, or in sauce form to stir-fries, stews, soups, meats, fish, and more.